Linus Straßer

-Linus Straßer (born 6 November 1992) is a German World Cup alpine ski racer, a slalom specialist.
+Linus Straßer (born 6 November 1992) is a German World Cup alpine ski racer specializing in slalom.
+He won a team silver medal at the 2022 Winter Olympics.

 His first qualification for a World Cup second run came in a giant slalom at Beaver Creek in December 2014, but he failed to finish.
-Straßer has competed in four World Championships; in his first in 2015 at Beaver Creek, he was in tenth in the slalom.
+Straßer has competed in five World Championships; in his first in 2015 at Beaver Creek, he was in tenth in the slalom.
 His first World Cup podium was a victory in a parallel slalom race in Stockholm in January 2017.